suinkangme/Data-Science-Basic/README.md

 <br>

 Data Analysis projects for Practice & Learn!
 - Used Jupyter Notebook, Python(Numpy, Pandas, Scikit-Learn ... )
+- Preprocess the data and train the machine learning models and then predict the result!
 - Most of them are written from Scratch from many resources(Udemy, Coursera, Youtube, Inflearn, etc)

 <br>